FelixK15/FelixK15.github.io/_posts/2025-07-31-comment_on_parallelizing_the_physics_solver.md

 With this approach either the first implementation is used, where workers contest the mutex or workers are spinning *forever*.
 Workers always spinning is probably the ideal approach for the workload depicted in the profile graphs, namely super small jobs that frequently have to hit the job queue.
 Though I wonder if a hybrid of both would be even better.

-The workers could spin up to certain maximum and if, during that timeframe, there's still no work in the queue, you can put them to sleep until work has been added.
+The workers could spin up to a certain maximum and if, during that timeframe, there's still no work in the queue, you can put them to sleep until work has been added.
 Or, to put this into code:
 ```c
 while(true) {